Developer Guidelines

 whether your game meets our quality standards and the expectations of our publishers’

-diverse platforms
+diverse platforms.

-Submission and Initial Review: When we receive your game, it enters our review queue.
+When we receive your game, it enters our review queue.

 The initial assessment typically takes up to one week, during which our team evaluates

-your game's compatibility with our platform's standards and publisher needs
+your game’s compatibility with our platform’s standards and publisher needs

-publishing.
-Following the developer guidelines outlined below will increase the likelihood
+the developer guidelines outlined below will increase the likelihood of a swift assessment

-of a swift assessment and approval process.
+and approval process.

 Feedback and Revision: Should your game require any adjustments, our team will provide

 relevant and actionable feedback to help you refine the game.
-This collaborative
+This collaborative approach

 Ongoing Optimization: Post-publication, we continuously monitor game performance and